spicyjack/public/notes/vagrant.md

     `localhost:2222` with a key file; use `vagrant ssh-config` to get the full path to the keyfile
 - `vagrant box list` lists configured Vagrant instances
+- `vagrant status` will list the running vagrant instances

 vim: filetype=markdown shiftwidth=2 tabstop=2